Fixing Facilities to Face Winter

 Entrances and Exits

-If your facility was designed with doors that open flush to the outdoors, cold or moist air drafts can radically affect the temperature and air quality of your facility.
+If your facility's doors open directly to the outdoors, you know how cold or moist air drafts affect the temperature and air quality of your facility.

-• Dry pipe and wet pipe sprinkler systems should be mapped along with low point drains, should the system ever need to be initiated.
+• Dry and wet pipe sprinkler systems should be mapped including the low point drains.

 Gas Lines and Connections

-Many facilities seem to take their gas line connections for granted, yet for businesses that use it frequently, natural gas is one of the most efficient fuels – but it does come with risk of ignition or explosion if connections are not installed or managed correctly.
-That can be particularly true with buried gas lines.
+Buried gas lines shouldn't be taken for granted.
+While natural gas is one of the most efficient fuels, it comes with risk of ignition or explosion if connections are not installed or managed correctly.
+This risk is higher with buried gas lines.

-• Install corrosion-free underground gas lines to prevent metallic pipe breakdown and eliminate underground pipe threads.
+• Corrosion-free underground gas lines prevent metallic pipe breakdowns and eliminate underground pipe threads.

-• Flexible gas risers can be used to install gas lines in tight places and respond to frost common in wintertime, preventing potential gas leaks and explosions.
+• Flexible gas risers are used to install gas lines in tight places.
+The material responds to frost in cold temperatures preventing potential gas leaks and explosions.

-• Apply a few extra coats of finish to hard surfaces such as VCT to act as a buffer against abrasion from salt and boots.
+• VCT and other floor coatings act as a buffer against abrasion from salt and boots.

-• Have water removal equipment ready to avoid slippage on wet floors.
+• Be sure to have water removal equipment handy to take care of wet floors.

 Preparing your facilities for a harsh winter makes great sense on so many fronts.
 If the winter ends up being a mild one, you’re still well ahead of the game.
 If you need other ideas on how you can make your facilities safer and more efficient this winter, feel free to reach out to the experts at Imperial Supplies.
 Our Dedicated Account Advisors are available to answer your questions and help you find solutions to meet your challenges.
 Contact us any time during business hours by phone, email or mobile app!
 Don’t have a free account yet?
 No problem, we’ve made it easy to get started.